"Total Recall" remake struggles to recall original's success

 The Batman film nevertheless grossed $36.4 million in its third weekend to lead the weekend's box office race, with "Total Recall" second.

-"Total Recall" was also released during a weekend of heavy viewing of the Olympic games on NBC.
+"Total Recall" was also released during a weekend of heavy viewing of the Olympic games on NBC (CMCSA.O).

 Whatever the reasons, Sony Pictures Entertainment spent an estimated $138 million for the rebooted version of the movie, which also stars Jessica Biel and Kate Beckinsale, according to the movie web site IMDB.